Featurable/react-google-reviews/README.md

 ## Installation

-Install it from npm:
+Install it from npm, yarn, or pnpm:

 ```
 npm install react-google-reviews

+yarn add react-google-reviews

+pnpm add react-google-reviews
 ```

 ## Usage

+The `<ReactGoogleReviews>` component renders Google reviews.
+You can supply Google reviews to the component automatically using the Featurable API or by manually fetching and passing reviews.

 ### Using the Featurable API (recommended)

 Prerequisites:
-1. Create a free Featurable account at [https://featurable.com](https://featurable.com)
+1. Create a free Featurable account at [https://featurable.com](https://featurable.com?ref=react-google-reviews)
 2. Create a new Featurable widget
 3. Click Embed > API and copy the widget ID